davidvuong/docker-compose-bp/README.md

 ## Project structure and flow

 There are 6 separate services used in this demonstration.
-Each service uses a different language (python, scala, ruby, js, rust), all communicating either via HTTP or messages through SQS.
+Each service uses a different language (python, scala, ruby, js, rust, go), all communicating either via HTTP or messages through SQS.
 There are 2 HTTP servers (WebSockets + API) and 4 SQS workers.
 You can see the source in `/services` for more details.

 The flow is simple.
 A user requests for the app via a web browser.
 They enter some text, click the send button and a request is made to the API.
 The API creates a record in Postgres and forwards the user input as a message to a SQS worker downstream.
 It's then transformed by 4 separate SQS workers (each with a queue inbetween them).
 At each step, a request is made back to the API, updating the original record with each intermediate transformation.